 HKU University of the Arts Utrecht

 With more than 4,000 students, HKU University of the Arts Utrecht is one of the largest art and culture-oriented institutes in Europe.
-HKU University of the Arts Utrecht offers preparatory courses, bachelor and master programmes and research degrees in fine art, design, media, games and interaction, music, theatre and arts management.
+HKU University of the Arts Utrecht offers preparatory courses, exchange, bachelor and master programmes and research degrees in fine art, design, media, games and interaction, music, theatre and arts management.

 During your studies it is very important to gain all your study points.
 In Utrecht you can find a quiet place to study in the two beautiful university libraries at Utrecht Science Park and at Drift in the city center.
 Perhaps more importantly, you can get very good coffee there as well!